Mascarpone Mashed Potatoes with Chives (Fluffy Mashed Potatoes!)

 - Taste for seasonings and add salt, if desired.

-- Bake covered with foil in a 350 degree oven until heated through.
+- Bake covered with foil in a 350ºF oven until heated through, then stir in the chives.

 Notes